 How are rib injuries diagnosed?

-Usually, the diagnosis is made from the history (what you tell a doctor about what happened), plus a doctor's examination.
-Fractured ribs are painful, particularly with movement, deep breaths or coughing.
+Usually, the diagnosis is made from the details you give to the doctor (history) plus a doctor's examination.
+Ribs which are broken (fractured) are painful, particularly with movement, deep breaths or coughing.
 The injured area is tender when pressed.

-Rib fractures may (but don't always) show on a chest X-ray.
+Rib fractures may (but not always) show on a chest X-ray.
 If a rib fracture is suspected, the main purpose of a chest X-ray is to look for complications rather than to diagnose the fracture itself.
-Therefore, if complications are not suspected and you are otherwise well then you may not need an X-ray.
+Therefore, if complications are not suspected and you are otherwise well, you may not need an X-ray.
 X-rays are not used unless necessary, because of the radiation involved.
 This especially applies to women who are, or who may be, pregnant.